 Indoor air pollution is caused by a myriad of sources.

-Here are three common pollutants that can come directly from your air conditioning system:
+Air conditioner allergies are caused by 3 common pollutants that can come directly from your air conditioning system:

 - Dust that gets caught in dirty air filters.